,

 Whole-Class Texts

-Every half - term each year group’s reading lessons will be based around a high-quality, engaging text.
-They will enjoy reading the book together with lots of discussion around what they are reading.
+Every half term each year group’s reading lessons will be based around a high-quality, engaging text.
+The texts have been carefully chosen to introduce children to a variety of authors and genres and there is a classic text in each year group.
+Children enjoy reading the book together with lots of discussion around what they are reading.
 Discussion is based around VIPERS questioning and children will make predictions about what will happen next, summarise what they have read, clarify the meaning of words and phrases and pose questions that they would want answered by continuing to read the book.
 They look in detail at different characters and infer how a character is feeling from what they say and what they do.
-Children are given plenty of oppurtunites to develop their fluency through echo-reading, choral reading, pre-reading and re-reading sections of the text.
+Children are given plenty of opportunites to develop their fluency through echo-reading, choral reading, pre-reading and re-reading sections of the text.

 thumbnailIMG9052_small